Availability: | |

 Limitations

-- Not ideal for very thick glass (requires laser or traditional scoring).
+- Not ideal for exceptionally thick glass (requires laser or traditional scoring).

 - Requires practice to control heating time and avoid overheating.